-- The coverage available shall not be broader than coverage that is required by the written contract or agreement - The limits available to the Additional Insured shall not exceed what is required by the written contract or agreement

-• The insurance afforded to the Additional Insured only applies to the extent permitted by law
+- The coverage available shall not be broader than coverage that is required by the written contract or agreement - The limits available to the Additional Insured shall not exceed what is required by the written contract or agreement - The insurance afforded to the Additional Insured only applies to the extent permitted by law

 Also noteworthy is the 2013 CG 20 01 endorsement that provides primary and non-contributory coverage.
-A more thorough discussion of the new CGL Additional Insured Endorsements is found in a separate section beginning on page 81.
+A more thorough discussion of the new CGL Additional Insured Endorsements is found in a separate section.
 Copies of the new forms are in the Exhibit section of this manual.

-30. What is the purpose of the new Additional Insured endorsement, CG 20 38?
+30. What is the purpose of the 2013 Additional Insured endorsement, CG 20 38?

-CG 20 38 is a new Additional Insured endorsement that provides coverage for parties who may not be in direct privity of contract but are required by contract to be included as AI.
-For example if a Sub Contractor is required by a General Contractor to add the Owner (Entity) as AI, then coverage is available to the Owner (Entity) even though no contract exists between the Owner and the Sub.
+CG 20 38 is an Additional Insured endorsement that provides coverage for "upstream" parties such as property owners who may not have a direct contractual relationship (privity) with the insured.
+For example, if a Sub Contractor is required by a General Contractor to add the Owner (Entity) as AI, then coverage is available to the Owner (Entity) even though no contract exists between the Owner and the Sub.

-The intent of this endorsement is to provide pass through language that extends coverage to the owner of a project in the case where a sub-contractor is performing work on the project, but may not have a written contract or agreement in place directly with the Owner (Entity).
 The key element here is to make sure your contracts require that anyone performing work for your Entity must add upstream parties as additional insureds using CG 20 38, or broader coverage.